Youth in Revolt: Cut material

-Additionally, Cut to the Twisp: The Lost Parts of Youth In Revolt and Other Stories features all of the material that was edited out of post-1993 editions of the first three volumes that make up Youth in Revolt, as well as other short works by Payne.
+Cut to the Twisp: The Lost Parts of Youth In Revolt and Other Stories features all of the material that was edited out of post-1993 editions of the first three volumes that make up Youth in Revolt, as well as other short works by Payne.

 Stage play

 Youth in Revolt was adapted into an unsuccessful stage play in 1994 by Carl Hamilton and Bob Warden of Box Car Productions.
 It had its premier at the Cable Car Theater in San Francisco in 1994.
 It has also been produced in Denver and several locations throughout Northern California with greater success.
 It is based on the first book, Youth in Revolt.

 TV pilot

 In 1998, MTV and Fox television worked together on a television show based on the book.
 A pilot was filmed, but it was never developed further.